 Small Batch Beer Co.

-Small Batch makes everything in-house fresh daily, with a focus on feeling specialty and handcrafted, and an added reminder that you’re worth it.
+Small Batch makes everything in-house fresh daily, with a focus on feeling specialty and handcrafted and an added reminder that you’re worth it.
 They stand by the belief that superiority comes from simplicity.

 Joymongers Barrel Hall

-Located in Winston-Salem’s West End in a converted garage, we love the small town feel and big flavors at Joymongers.
+Located in Winston-Salem’s West End in a converted garage, we love the small-town feel and big flavors at Joymongers.
 True to their name, they are serving up pints full of joy daily in an open and relaxed industrial space.
 Long shared tables line the inside, inviting strangers and friends alike to share a laugh and a pint.

 The charming quirk comes in the form of a large mighty mouse flying from the wall, one of three in the world and the only one whose actual location is known.
-Originally started in Greensboro, this is their second Joymongers location, and it’s just as big of a hit as the first.
+Initially started in Greensboro, this is their second Joymongers location, and it’s just as big of a hit as the first.

 There is always a rotating selection of beers and food trucks at Joymongers.
-With a focus on unique infused flavors, there are many fruit profiles perfect for a refreshing pint, such as the Foederbier with Cherries and Blueberries.
+With a focus on unique infused flavors, many fruit profiles are perfect for a refreshing pint, such as the Foederbier with Cherries and Blueberries.
 They also serve up the classics, and they do it well with options such as the Brux IPA.

 Hoots Beer Co.

-The GasHopper IPA is a new fan favorite, however, we’re still dreaming of the Coconut Cream Ale.
+The GasHopper IPA is a new fan favorite.
+However, we’re still dreaming of the Coconut Cream Ale.
 They host local food trucks like JJ’s Cuban Kitchen and Burger Supreme to pair perfectly with your nice cold pints.